In this post, I’ve included an insurance claims cover letter sample (see below).

 For example, be sure to highlight any experience you have in insurance.

 Tranferrable skills could include customer service, client account resolution, intake coordination, administrative and team support.

 Do you need to submit a cover letter?

 Hiring managers and recruiters are mixed about cover letters.
 Some want a cover letter, while some do not.

 Doing a quick Indeed search, I found 120,000+ employers requesting a cover letters to their job openings.
 This means, cover letters aren’t dead just yet.

 What core elements should my cover letter have?

-List the position you are applying for.
+List the job you are applying for.
 This seems obvious, however, many jobseekers forget this important detail.